rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 ---

-## Extraction
+## Extraction (required)
-*The following steps should take place in the Windows environment.*</br>
+*The following steps should take place in the Windows environment.*

-*Note: If the files were transferred as a logical copy, a tar file, or any form other than a disk image, you may use TeraCopy, 7-Zip, or another appropriate tool to copy a usable version of the content from Originals to ExtractedFiles.
-See a digital archivist for help.*
+Note: If the files were transferred as a logical copy, a tar file, or any form other than a disk image, you may use TeraCopy, 7-Zip, or another appropriate tool to copy a usable version of the content from Originals to ExtractedFiles.
+See a digital archivist for help.

 **Using FTK Imager in Windows to extract the files**
 1. Launch FTK Imager from the Desktop.